rwthanalytics/moodle-local_learning_analytics/README.md

 - `MOODLE_PATH/admin/tool/log/store/lanalytics` contains the contents of the `moodle-logstore_lanalytics` plugin
 - `MOODLE_PATH/local/learning_analytics` contains the contents of the `moodle-local_learning_analytics` plugin

 Now visit the Moodle administration page or the Moodle starting page and Moodle should detect the new plugins and install them.
+Alternatively, you can install the plugins via [CLI](https://docs.moodle.org/en/Administration_via_command_line).
+As both plugins are very modular, the local plugin comes with several subplugins (of type `lareport` and `lalog`)

 After installation, there should be a link in each course menu called "Learning Analytics" leading to the following page (`COURSE_ID` is the course id of the corresponding course):

 ```
 https://MOODLE_INSTALLATION/local/learning_analytics/index.php/reports/coursedashboard?course=COURSE_ID